 As we process and mourn the loss of life that has occurred, this grief might feel heavier than usual.
 Unfortunately, we live in a world where gun violence has become an almost commonplace staple of our very existence.
 It is harder to face this reality when it happens in your own backyard.

-Whether you’ve shopped or dined in Olde Town, taken your children to the library or school, or even work in the area, it might be difficult for you to make sense of this event and feel safe in a place that once brought you comfort and joy.
+Whether you’ve shopped or dined in Olde Town, take your children to the library or school, or even work in the area, it might be difficult for you to make sense of this event and feel safe in a place that once brought you comfort and joy.
 After an event like this, it is normal to feel anxious about your own safety, to picture the event in your own mind, and to wonder how you would react in an emergency.

 As the days go by, you might experience feelings of grief, anger, sadness, numbness, or helplessness.
 You may find that you have trouble sleeping, concentrating, eating, or remembering even simple tasks.
 It’s important to recognize that these are all normal reactions in times of trauma and the way you process grief is valid.
 Take care of yourself, recognize what it is that you need, reach out to friends and family for support when you need to, and squeeze those you love tightly.

 It is also important to remember that the grief process is not a linear process.
-Trauma such as a shooting can take a toll on the community and its members for weeks and months to come.
+Trauma such as shooting can take a toll on the community and its members for weeks and months to come.
 Be patient with yourself as well as others when it comes to healing in the wake of a tragedy.
 Now is the time to come together and lean on one another as we take the first steps forward after this communal loss.

-Please explore our list of resources below and share with your network in the hopes that someone else might find the resources helpful during this time of need.
+Please explore our list of resources below and share them with your network in the hopes that someone else might find the resources helpful during this time of need.

 Dr. Kiara Kuenzler, CEO, Jefferson Center

 We’re Here For You